Featured · Grow Setup

 Suggested LED brands we use are Mars Hydro and Spider Farmer.

 Look for high PPFD (photosynthetic photon flux density) and even coverage.
-Bar-style LED lights are a great choice because they provide uniform light distribution across the entire canopy, helping to prevent hotspots and shadowed corners — especially in larger tents, such as 4x4s or 5x5s.
+Bar-style LED lights are a great choice because they provide uniform light distribution across the entire canopy, helping to prevent hotspots and shadowed corners, especially in larger tents like 4x4s or 5x5s.
 Overexposure to light can cause heat stress and light burns.
 You should be able to adjust the height and output of the light.

 Don't forget to use a reliable light timer.
 Automating your light schedule (18/6 for vegetative growth, 12/12 for flowering) is essential to keeping your plants on track, especially if you're not always home.
 A mechanical or digital timer will suffice.